Aging well, Blair Memorial Library in Clawson, Events & news, Writing and creativity workshops

 “When it comes to aging, women are held to a different standard than men.
 Some guy recently said to me: ‘Don’t you think you’re too old to sing rock ‘n’ roll?’
 I said: ‘You’d better check with Mick Jagger.’ ” ~Cher

-Earlier this year, I coached a journaling workshop that focused on aging topics such as facing retirement, finding new purpose, rebooting our social lives, maintaining optimism — and so much more.
-In the class, we also discussed the challenges and roadblocks we face in our senior years.
+Last year, I coached a journaling workshop that focused on aging topics such as facing retirement, finding new purpose, rebooting our social lives, maintaining optimism — and so much more.
+We also discussed the challenges and roadblocks we face in our senior years.
 (We’re never too old to rock ‘n’ roll, as Cher points out.)

-The workshop was such a success that it inspired a new spin-off program — an informal aging support group that will meet monthly at Clawson’s Blair Memorial Library.
-The new program will combine journaling exercises with group discussion — because we all benefit from sharing our ideas and experiences.
+The workshop inspired a new spin-off program — an informal aging support group that meets monthly at Clawson’s Blair Memorial Library.
+The new program combines journaling exercises with group discussion — because we all benefit from sharing our ideas and experiences.

 Throughout my career, I've worked as a book production editor, travel magazine editor, features writer, and weekly newspaper columnist.
 My award-winning lifestyles features and essays have appeared in many national magazines and anthologies, including Newsweek, Reader's Digest, The Christian Science Monitor, Writer's Digest, Victoria, Better Homes & Gardens, Bella Grace, and more.
 My weekly Sunday "Life Lines" column ran for 14 years in The Daily Tribune (Royal Oak, MI) and won a First Place (Local Columns) award from the Michigan Press Association.
 My essay collection, Writing Home, includes 93 previously published columns and essays focusing on parenthood and family life.